Dawesome101/reading-notes/class-01.md

    - Internal JavaScript \- Using the \<script\> element without a source attribute inside the \<head\> tag.
    - External JavaScript \- Using the \<script\> element without with a source attribute (example: src="script.js") inside the \<head\> tag.

+## Things I want to know more about
+   - What is the proper "industry" etiquette for using \<style\> and \<script\>.
+The docs mention it is generaly a bad idea not to have dedicated files to these but is there ever an acceptable reason not to?

 #### Side Notes
 - Tags in HTML are not case-sensitive.
 This means they can be written in uppercase or lowercase.
 However, it is best practice to write all tags in lowercase for consistency and readability.
 - Block vrs inline elements